 The ParaHox gene cluster is the evolutionary sister to the Hox gene cluster.
-It has so far only been characterised in deuterostome taxa, where it also seems to play a role in patterning aspects of the anterior-posterior axis of embryos like its Hox sister.
+It also seems to play a role in patterning aspects of the anterior-posterior axis of embryos like its Hox sister.

 We are investigating how the ParaHox genes are regulated in the basal chordate lineages of amphioxus and sea squirts as a means to understand the fundamental mechanisms controlling these genes in chordates.

 - Hudson, C. et al. Transcriptional regulation of the Ciona Gsx gene in the neural plate.
 Developmental Biology (2019) 448, 88-100.

 - Garstang, M.G. & Ferrier, D.E.K.
 Amphioxus SYCP1: a case of retrogene replacement and co-option of regulatory elements adjacent to the ParaHox cluster.
 Development Genes and Evolution (2018) 228(1), 13-30.

 - Garstang, M.G., Osborne, P.W., and Ferrier, D.E.K.
 TCF/Lef regulates the Gsx ParaHox gene in central nervous system development in chordates.
 BMC Evolutionary Biology (2016) 16: 57.

 - Garstang, M. and Ferrier, D.E.K.
 Time is of the essence for ParaHox homeobox gene clustering.
 BMC Biology (2013) 11: 72.

 - Osborne, P.W. and Ferrier, D.E.K.
 Chordate Hox and ParaHox gene clusters differ dramatically in their repetitive element content.
 Molecular Biology and Evolution (2010) 27(2), 217-220.